acrolinx/sidebar-sdk-dotnet/README.md

 ## Requirements

-This SDK uses Microsoft WebView 2 based on Edge Chromoium to render the Sidebar.
+This SDK uses Microsoft WebView 2 based on Edge Chromium to render the Sidebar.

 The Evergreen WebView2 Runtime will be included as part of the Windows 11 operating system.